DAUDIT

 The cheap insurance

 None of this argues for hiring slowly or distrusting your judgment.
-It argues for one disciplined pass, before the offer, against the few places senior hires reliably go wrong: whose incentive shaped this, what you’re treating as verified that isn’t, and whether the timeline is yours or someone else’s.
+It argues for one disciplined pass, before the offer, against the few places senior hires reliably go wrong: whose incentive shaped this, what you are treating as verified that is not, and whether the timeline is yours or someone else's.
 Fifteen minutes, the same way every time.
 Against a quarter-million-euro downside, it is the cheapest insurance you will ever decline to skip.